I was taking a week-long Deep Writing workshop with the extraordinary creativity coach Dr. Eric Maisel.

 This is where you devote your time to your practice.
 Maybe not every day, but a consistent schedule that you stick to.
 No more starting and stopping.
 No more allowing the fears and doubts to get between you and the work.
 You fully step into your Self.
 You become a Working Artist.

 But what about money?
-How do I make a living?
-It's fine to be working every day, Crista, but artists gotta eat too.
+How do I sell my art?
+It’s fine to be working every day, Crista, but artists gotta eat too.

-You're right.
+You’re right.
 And this is the question I get asked most frequently.
-How can I make a living from my art?
-Everyone seems to think there's a magic formula to this stuff.
-And they're right.
+How can you sell your art?
+Everyone seems to think there’s a magic formula to this stuff.
+And they’re right.

 Do 3 things each day toward marketing your work.

-It could be a blog post, contacting a gallery, or researching grants.
+It could be a blog post, contacting a gallery, hiring an Artist Coach or researching grants.
 It could be a social media update, writing a new Artist Statement or planning an Open Studio event.
-It could even be taking an online workshop like The Working Artist.
+It could even be taking an online workshop like The Working Artist or booking a Creative Career Catalyst Session with me!

 Really Crista?
 Three marketing tasks a day?
 It’s that easy?